Glossary

 IBAN

 International Bank Account Number.
-A number that identifies a bank account, used for international transactions.
+A number that identifies a bank account, used for international transactions and payments in Europe.

 M